Bosniakisation

 Bosniakisation designates the process of ethnic and cultural assimilation of non-Bosniak individuals or groups into the Bosniak ethnocultural corpus.
 Historically, bosniakisation was directed mainly towards some other South Slavic groups, like ethnic Muslims (Muslimani) in former Yugoslavia.
 Since Bosniaks are Sunni Muslims, Bosniakisation was also manifested towards some distinctive ethnoreligious minorities within Serbian and Croatian national corpus, mainly towards Serbian Muslims and Croatian Muslims.
+The process had its peak in 1993, when the Bosnian Muslim political leadership adopted the Bosniak name.

 History

 This process was initiated in Bosnia and Herzegovina, originally during the period of Austro-Hungarian administration (1878–1918), when the first political projects were designed to create an integral "Bosnian", and then a special "Bosniak" nation.
-An integral "Bosnian" project proved to be unachievable even during the Austro-Hungarian administration, since not only the Bosnian Serbs, but also the Bosnian Croatians gave a determined resistance to the creation of an integral "Bosnian" nation.
-Therefore, the focus was transferred to a special "Bosniak" project, which acquired a certain foothold in the Bosnian-Herzegovinian governor.
+An integral "Bosnian" project proved to be unachievable even during the Austro-Hungarian administration, as not only the Bosnian Serbs but also the Bosnian Croats offered determined resistance to the creation of an integral "Bosnian" nation.
+Therefore, the focus shifted to a special "Bosniak" project, which gained a firm foothold in the Bosnian-Herzegovinian government.
 The key role in the design and implementation of these projects was played by Austro-Hungarian Minister Benjamin Kalai, who from 1882 to 1903 was responsible for Bosnia and Herzegovina.

 As a foothold for Bosniak ethnogenesis and history, Bogomilism and a non-Slavic origin had been contrived.
-Then after the direct influence of the Ottoman Conquest, a cultural identity was imposed (through the process of Islamization).
+Then, after the direct influence of the Ottoman Conquest, a cultural identity was imposed (through the process of Islamization).
 This gave to the ultimate expression of a Bosniak specificity, which has led to the religious doctrine of ethnos.
 The Bosniak project was restarted at the time of the breakup of Yugoslavia, when Yugoslavian Muslims decided to rename themselves ethnic "Bosniaks".
-This process initially affected much of Bosnia and Herzegovina, and then spread to northeastern Montenegro and southwestern Serbia, including the Raška region, as well as parts of Kosovo and Metohija.
+This process initially affected much of Bosnia and Herzegovina.
+Then it spread to northeastern Montenegro and southwestern Serbia, including the Raška region, as well as parts of Kosovo.

+By the early 1990s, a vast majority of Bosnian Muslims identified as ethnic Muslims.
+According to a poll from 1990, only 1.8% of the citizens of Bosnia and Herzegovina supported the idea of a "Bosniak" national identity (by then already an essentially archaic term), while 17% considered the name to encompass all of the inhabitants of Bosnia and Herzegovina.
+Their main political party, the Party of Democratic Action, rejected the idea of Bosniak identity and managed to expel those who promoted it.
+The supporters of the Bosniak nationhood established their political party, the Muslim Bosniak Organisation, and received only 1.1% of the votes during the 1990 general election.
+At the 1991 census, 1,496 people identified as Muslims-Bosniaks, 1,285 as Bosniaks and 876 as Bosniaks-Muslims, totalling to 3,657 or 0.08% of the total population.